GoyalLab/SingletCodeWebsite/docs/watermelonDatasetVignette.rst

-Vignette for using Watermelon Barcodes with singletCode
+Vignette to use Watermelon Barcodes with singletCode
 ==================================================================================================

 This a notebook that will walk you through using watermelon barcode FASTQ files